 |MARCH 21, 2013.
 Barbara Bowen and Lexa Logue on WNYC.

 "The conflict spilled into view this week, with ads published in several newspapers" reported WNYC's and National Public Radio's "All Things Considered" in a story about Pathways on March 21, 2013.
 Listen to PSC President Barbara Bowen and CUNY Provost and Executive Vice Chancellor Lexa Logue interviewed by WNYC's Amy Eddings.

 |MARCH 18, 2013.
 Pathways Print Ad Campaign Launched.

 Dr. Blanche Wiesen Cook, distinguished professor of history, Dr. Manfred Philipp, professor of chemistry, Frank Deale, JD., professor of law, and Dr. Aranzazu Borrachero, associate professor of Spanish, are featured in a new PSC ad campaign opposing Pathways.
-The ads appear in the New York Times and the Daily News.
-They call on CUNY to “listen to the faculty” and “protect the quality of a CUNY education,” and they criticize the new core curriculum for requiring “reduced foreign language study and less rigorous basic science classes without lab work.”
+The ads appeared in the New York Times and the Daily News.
+They called on CUNY to “listen to the faculty” and “protect the quality of a CUNY education,” and they criticize the new core curriculum for requiring “reduced foreign language study and less rigorous basic science classes without lab work.”

 |JANUARY 5, 2013.
 Modern Language Association Vote Opposing Pathways.